Commercial Launch Vehicle Developers

 Astrobotic was founded in 2007 as a commercial space development company.
 From the start, they planned to land their own rover on the Moon.
 Their lunar lander, Peregrine, will deliver payloads to the Moon for a variety of customers.
 The Astrobotic Mission Control Center (AMCC) in Pittsburgh, PA, will be used for Peregrine lunar cargo missions.
 Peregrine’s guidance and navigation system uses recently developed algorithms for navigation.
 It uses off-the-shelf sensors to provide reliable flight and lunar orbit.
 Astrobotic’s own Terrain Relative Navigation (TRN) will be used during descent and landing.
 Scanning Light Detection and Ranging (LiDAR) may also be used to detect and avoid slopes, rocks, craters, and other hazards during landing.

 Peregrine can deliver payloads (up to 90 kg) to lunar orbit or to the lunar surface.
 Peregrine can arrive at three distinct lunar orbits.
 The orbital inclination is determined by the landing site.
-Peregrine's first landing, Mission One will land near Lacus Mortis at 44°N, 25°E. Astrobotic will plan missions to maximize payload operation time on the lunar surface based on landing site.
+Peregrine's first landing, Mission One will land near Gruithuisen Domes on the northeast edge of Oceanus Procellarum, or Ocean of Storms, at 36.3° N, 319.8° E. Astrobotic will plan missions to maximize payload operation time on the lunar surface based on landing site.
 For Mission One, Peregrine will land 55-110 hours after sunrise.
 A lunar day (from local sunrise to sunset on the Moon) is equivalent to 354 hours, or approximately 14 Earth days.
 At mid-latitudes, Peregrine operates for 192 hours, or 8 Earth days after landing.
 Polar missions may be able to operate for longer than a single lunar day due to lighting conditions.

 In April 20, 2022, Astrobotic unveiled the flight model of its Peregrine lunar lander at their headquarters in Pittsburgh, PA.
-This is the model for the spacecraft that will launch to the Moon under the Commercial Lunar Payload Services (CLPS) program. the lander is still on NASA's flight schedule for late 2022.
+This is the model for the spacecraft that will launch to the Moon under the Commercial Lunar Payload Services (CLPS) program.
+The lander is on NASA's flight schedule for 2023 to be launched on the United Launch Alliance (ULA) Vulcan Centaur rocket.

 - - Read more about the Astrobotic on Astra's Lunar Exploration Page